 CREATE SCHEMA command creates a new schema owned by

 username and populated with one or more objects.
 The creation of the schema and objects occur within a single transaction so either all objects are created or none of them including the schema.
-(Please note: if you are using an Oracle database, no new schema is created –
+(If you're using an Oracle database, no new schema is created –

 username, and therefore the schema, must pre-exist.)